log-Mike/RL-WAPI/readme.md

 - To test locally, launch an OS capable of hosting FreeIPA (such as [the lastest Fedora release](https://fedoraproject.org/workstation/download))

-- If you want, set host name in /etc/hosts (ie: giantest.local.com)
+- Current version is hard set to a host name "giantest.local.com" mapped to the local IP (mapping is located in /etc/hosts)

 - Resolve download issues, set up the server or client using:

-`sudo dnf install free-ipa {client/server}`
+`sudo dnf install free-ipa client`

-`sudo ipa-{client/server}-install`
+`sudo ipa-client install`

-- For default installation, press enter for all except "config from these settings?", type yes
+- For default installation, press enter for all except the question ending in "config from these settings?", type yes

 # Exit Codes
 - Bash